 But importantly, a CEO requires certain personality traits.
 He/she needs to be a good communicator, an extrovert, a strategist, and a visionary.

 Jack Welch, former Chairman and CEO of GE, is an example of an extrovert, who even as a low-level engineering employee, caught the attention of his bosses for his abilities.
-You also need discipline, inventiveness, and analytical skills.
+Someone who can demonstrate the key skills on top of being a leader-in making – a disciplined, innovative problem solver who has the requisite creative and analytical skills to support.

 The best route to become CEO

-To sum up, first earn a bachelor’s degree in your selected industry, in a business-related field, do an MBA or another master’s program, gain experience, and opt for voluntary certification.
+To sum up, first earn a bachelor’s degree in your selected industry – be it engineering as is quite popular, other fields that prepares you to become an informed leader, or in a business-related area of study.
+Get an MBA or other master’s program, gain experience, and opt for voluntary certification.

 After gaining experience in your industry, stick with one company for a number of years: this shows commitment.
 Remember, a large majority of CEOs are appointed from within organizations.